Attention to the strengths of physical interactions: Transformer and graph-based event classification for particle physics experiments: Machine learning models

-One useful feature of this BDT is the fact that training is much faster than is the case for all the other architectures described below.
-Therefore, fine tuning of the hyper parameters and adjustment of the data format is easy and efficient.
-Another attractive advantage of BDTs is their capacity to indicate feature importance, which details which input value is most important for its performance.
-In Section \ref{sec:pairwise-features} we discuss the inclusion of high-level features beyond the raw four-vectors, where this feature is especially useful.
+One notable advantage of BDTs is the significantly faster training time compared to other architectures described in this paper.
+This makes hyperparameter fine-tuning and data format adjustments much more efficient.
+Another key feature of BDTs is their ability to indicate feature importance, which provides insight into which input variables contribute most to the model’s performance.
+In Section \ref{sec:pairwise-features}, the inclusion of high-level features beyond the raw four-vectors is discussed, where this feature is especially useful.